TechwithMori/TurpalTest/README.md

 ### 🔌 Integrate One Third-Party Provider

+The idea is to implement a clean and extensible integration with one of the fictional third-party providers listed below, with future integrations in mind.

+By **"transparent,"** we mean that the consumer of our internal API (e.g., the e-commerce website) should receive consistent, normalized data, regardless of whether it comes from our local database or a third-party provider.
+The source of the data should be abstracted away from the consumer.

+Since this API currently powers a live e-commerce website, it's important to preserve the existing API schema and behavior.
+If any changes are necessary, be explicitly aware of their impact on the consuming client.

-You are asked to integrate one of these fictional third-party providers:
+You are asked to integrate one of these providers:

 - [Heavenly Tours API Docs](https://mock.turpal.com/docs/heavenly)
 - [Majesty Travels API Docs](https://mock.turpal.com/docs/majesty)

-The idea is to implement a clean and extensible integration with one of these providers, keeping in mind the growing number of future providers.
-By "transparent," we mean keeping the provider logic encapsulated, while preserving the internal data structure of our own platform.

-Your responsibilities:
+**Considerations:**

 - Ensure integration is clean and **transparent**
-- Normalize responses from different providers into a **unified format**
+- Normalize provider responses into a **unified internal format**
-- Design your solution to be extensible for future provider integrations without significant rewrites
+- Design for **extensibility** to support future provider integrations without major rewrites

 ---